-YES: You can withdraw your appeal by telephoning and then confirming in writing to the Appeal Clerk.
+YES: You can withdraw your appeal by telephoning or emailing the School Appeals team.

 17. Is it like a Court of Law?

 NO: The appeal is conducted as informally as possible and is not like a court of law.
 Legal representation should be the exception rather than the rule.
 However, if you do decide to be legally represented, you will need to tell the Appeal Clerk well in advance of your appeal hearing, and you will have to bear your own legal costs.